 Food & Yard Waste - Apartment/Condo Owners

 Starting January 1, 2015, the City of Seattle will no longer allow food and compostable paper, including food-soiled pizza boxes, paper napkins and paper towels, in the garbage.
-Starting January 1, 2016 fines will be issued to businesses and residents whose garbage containers contain too much food or recyclables.
+Starting January 1, 2016 fines will be issued for garbage containers with too much food waste or recyclables.

 By law, Seattle apartment and condominium properties of five or more units must provide a food waste collection cart for residents to use.